 Another approach is to use window transformations.
 Especially for aperiodic data, alerting when the error rate over a 15-minute window is above, for example, 10% will have much better properties, and is more reasonable, than alerting when the error rate, calculated at every timestamp, is over 10% for 15 minutes.

-Finally, consider using the aperiodic module in the SignalFlow library.
+Finally, consider using the Aperiodic detector functions referenced in the Splunk Observability Cloud Docs.

 These additional Splunk resources might help you understand and implement these recommendations:

 - Splunk Observability Cloud Docs: Aggregate and transform data

 - Splunk Observability Cloud Docs: Troubleshoot detectors in Splunk Observability Cloud